mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 * inter.broker.protocol.version = 0.11.0.0
 * log.message.format.version = 0.11.0

-The current DC/OS Kafka service (installed with Kafka 0.10.2.x version) will typically have the following configuration:
+The previous DC/OS Kafka package (with Kafka 0.10.2.x version) will have the following configuration:

 * Kafka Version = 0.10.2.1
 * inter.broker.protocol.version = 0.10.0.0
 * log.message.format.version = 0.10.0

+Here we assume that you already have a DC/OS Kafka service running, installed with the previous package version (with Kafka 0.10.2.x).
+In order to guarantee no downtime during the upgrade process (upgrade service to the new DC/OS Kafka package with 0.11.0.0), follow the steps described below.

 #### Step 1